ŞENER BESIM is an Australian-born, Melbourne-based, internationally renowned designer.

-Besim's experience of growing up in Australia is typical of second-generation immigrants anywhere.
+His experience growing up in Australia is typical of second-generation immigrants everywhere.
 Of neither one place nor another, culturally, spiritually and intellectually he was a go-between.
-Fascinated by the ritual of the call to prayer, he revelled in the freedoms of a secular state.
-Awed by the heavy, vaulted architecture of his local mosque, he rejoiced in the physicality of an Australian childhood.

 “An immigrant’s vision shifts between a sense of estrangement from the surrounding environment and a need to attain a productive standpoint; the making of objects, situations and memories generates a new, unexpected dynamic.
 In this way, I still try to consider myself an immigrant.”

 ŞENER BESIM's work explores extreme luxury with a heightened sense of conscionable creation.
 Objects and sculptures hand-crafted with care to a meticulous finish, each unique piece is destined to be worn by discerning women – and men –with passions that encompass the visual arts and architecture, style and design.

 Each Ottoman-inspired yet minimalist piece is designed to evoke values of quietness and equilibrium whilst remaining committed to sustainable, ethical and socially responsible practices

 In 2018 ŞENER BESIM debuted a Fine jewellery collection as part of the expansion of the luxury brand, at Parlour X (Sydney).
 Each piece is crafted in 18ct gold or sterling silver and often features turquoise or onyx crystal details.
 Inspired by Ottoman architecture and Modernist sculpture, the pieces are in the moment but still timeless; each piece celebrating the qualities of perfect geometry, a restrained sense of exuberance and sophisticated stillness.